If so, can social media groups fill your need for one?

 Reciprocal common threads of kindness, courtesy, and compassion run through the communications I have with my tribe.
 “My people” are from all walks of life, economic means and languages spoken; nationalities and genders.
 Their personalities and cultures range from one side the spectrum to the other, thought they all have a common need: A desire to connect with other humans; to hear and to be heard.
 There have been few exceptions, which have not affected me to a discernable extent.
 Those who do not share the same outlook, wander off on their own 99.9% of the time.

 There is indeed a dark side to even polite Instagram.
 I have seen and encountered the criminal and offensive “underbelly”.
 It’s my educated guess that most likely, sooner or later, everyone encounters negative or harmful people online.
 I also know, for a fact, that the possibility of encountering danger happens every time I walk out my front door as well.

 Both Online and Off

-I have rarely had to walk away though, oddly enough.
+Rarely have I had to walk away, oddly enough.
 It has been my experience that in “being myself”, I rarely draw the negative that I’m trying to avoid.
 If you’re looking to have a relatively hassle free online experience, perhaps keep this saying in mind: You’re less likely to get muddy, if you’re not playing in the mud.